Human Herpesvirus-6, Molecular Detection, PCR, Plasma

 HHV-6 is designated as variant A (HHV-6A) or variant B (HH6-B) depending on restriction enzyme digestion patterns and on its reaction with monoclonal antibodies.
 Generally, variant B has been associated with exanthem subitum, whereas variant A has been found in many immunosuppressed patients.(3)

-As an adjunct in the rapid diagnosis of human herpesvirus-6 infection
+As an adjunct in the rapid diagnosis of human herpesvirus-6 infection in plasma specimens

 A positive result indicates the presence of specific DNA from human herpesvirus-6 (HHV-6) and supports the diagnosis of infection with this virus.